Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-22/day-3/lecture-materials/django-urls-views-and-templates.md

 _As a User, when I click the **View All My Cats** link, I want to see a page listing all of my cats._

-Luckily the [process of how to add a feature to a web application](https://gist.github.com/jim-clark/9f9bd19d60d9ce2ec57be8242b6aee96) from the previous unit you had tattooed applies to all web frameworks!
+Luckily we've come up with a clever [process of how to add a feature to a web application](https://gist.github.com/jim-clark/9f9bd19d60d9ce2ec57be8242b6aee96); it's an awesome mental model to apply to all web frameworks!

+The steps to this process are listed below:

 <br>
 <br>